— Level Design —

 We wanted to add more elevation to emphasize the feeling of depth, as it creates interesting composition and design.

-We had previously discussed having a bonfire checkpoint like the ones featured in the souls-games as part of the approach to the arena.
+We had previously discussed having a bonfire checkpoint like the ones featured in the souls-games as part of the run-up to the arena.
+A thought popped into our mind…

-For the first iteration of the blockout, I prioritized the player path and the main lookout point.
+For the rough blockout, I prioritized the player path and main lookout point.

 (Re) Designing the level